steepdawn974/vps-lightningnode-wg/README.md

 sudo sysctl --system
 ```

-On BOTH client and server generate a public private keypair
+### On BOTH client and server

+generate a public private keypair each

 ```
 #become root